Collection of personal data

 A cookie is a small text file which is stored on the user’s IT equipment (such as a PC, tablet, smartphone, etc.) allowing the website to recognise the equipment.
 Cookies may for in-stance be used for the purpose of preparing statistics of the users’ website use and for optimisation of website contents.
 Cookies are passive files that cannot collect information stored on your device nor carry computer viruses or install malware.

 Some cookies are placed by websites (third parties) other than the one stated in browser’s address line (the URL).
 The contents of such cookies may be of a general nature, but they may also be, for example, analytical tools or embedded comment fields.
 This means that cookies are stored from parties other than the one owning the website.
+The information stored in cookies are anonymous and are only accessible for the computer or unit, the cookie is placed on.

 Some cookies are created temporarily and expire at the end of the user session when the browser is closed (session cookies).
 Other cookies are stored on the user’s IT equipment for a longer period of time (persistent cookies).
 When the user revisits a website, new ses-sion cookies will be placed in the temporary memory, whereas a persistent cookie will be renewed.